tallerzalan/News-and-Market-Sentiment-Analysis/README.md

 # News-and-Market-Sentiment-Analysis
-News and Market Sentiment Analysis course at the University of Southern Denmark
+course by Viktor Malein at the University of Southern Denmark